nqtri/data-cleaning/README.md

 # Courtesy of Dataquest Team
 3rd Guided Project on Dataquest: Exploring Ebay Car Sales Data

-This folder contains data behind the story [Some People Are Too Superstitious To Have A Baby On Friday The 13th](http://fivethirtyeight.com/features/some-people-are-too-superstitious-to-have-a-baby-on-friday-the-13th/).

 There is one file:

 `autos.csv` contains a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.